-- 19. Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or at home. - 20.
+- 18. Ensuring that any child who is subject to a child protection plan and who is absent without explanation is referred to their key worker's social care team.
+In some cases, any absence may be a cause for concern and warrant immediate reporting. - 19.
+Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school, college or at home. - 20.
 Can recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online. - 21.
-Ensuring the school's child protection policy is reviewed annually, working with Governing Bodies and utilising peer and other reviews / audits where appropriate, to ensure that procedures are updated, implemented and reviewed regularly. - 22.
+Ensuring the school's child protection policy is reviewed annually, working with Governing Bodies or proprietors and utilising peer and other reviews / audits where appropriate, to ensure that procedures are updated, implemented, and reviewed regularly. - 22.
 Being responsible for making the senior leadership team aware of trends in behaviour that may affect child welfare.